 Once you have started:

 - Make people feel welcome – if you are coming to my house I will offer you a drink!
-Hospitality is vital, if you are wanting people to feel valued.
+Hospitality is vital, if you want people to feel valued.

 - Take an interest in the everyday stuff – regular ‘News Slots’ in your gatherings build a sense of community.